ijprocel/Treasure-Quest/README.md

 vertically, or horizontally adjacent (a non-edge space will have 8 adjacent spaces).
 The board is written to the terminal after each turn, with each space represented by a single character.
-There are 5 different types of spaces:
+There are 5 different types of spaces, each of which is a derived subclass of a master **Space** clas:
 * **Mountains** – The only type of space that the player cannot occupy.
 They’re just there as obstacles.
 They are represented by the character ‘A’ when the board is written to the terminal.
 There are 8-10 on the board.